JurgenOnAzure/build-speech-recognition-solution-microsoft-azure/README.md

 I hope you enjoyed the course.
 If you have any questions, please don't hesitate don't contact me!

-## rest-samples

-This folder contains a Postman collection with sample calls to do various operations via the Translator REST API.

-## speech-to-text-m1

-This .NET project contains a sample C# console application that is showcased in the first module in the course and demonstrates speech-to-text operations.

-## text-to-speech-m1

-This .NET project contains a sample C# console application that is showcased in the first module in the course and demonstrates text-to-speech operations.

-## translation-m2

-This .NET project contains a sample C# console application that is showcased in the second module in the course and demonstrates speech translation operations.

 ## Use Speech and Translation services responsibily!

 #### Code of Conduct for Text-to-Speech integrations: